 Level H: Ages 11-13 (7th Grade)

 Can I teach students of different ages together?

 Yes, within reason.
 The stories increase in length and complexity as the levels progress, but children within a year or two of the suggested range can still benefit from the program.
-You may want to modify the narrations and copywork in Levels B and C for younger students.
+You may want to modify the narrations, copywork, and writing activities for younger students.